 Ultimately, ice dam prevention comes down to adequate insulation and ventilation.
 If your house is prone to ice dams, then improving insulation will be the wisest long-term choice.

 First, you should be sure to seal air leaks in the ceiling.
 Improving the insulation won’t help nearly as much if you have warm air leaking into the attic.
 You will also need to make sure the roof is properly ventilated.

 In the meantime, use a roof rake to clear the bottom 3-4 feet of the roof after every significant snowfall.
 Leave an inch or so of snow to avoid damaging the shingles.
 If you can’t access your roof from the ground with a roof rake, or if you have a complicated roof design and snow is piled in corners or valleys, contact us for help with roof snow removal.

-Whenever we install a new roof, we add an ice and water shield underlayment 6 feet along the roof edge While the underlayment doesn’t prevent ice dams, it can reduce damage by providing a more watertight seal around nail holes and under shingles.
+Whenever we install a new roof, we add an ice and water shield underlayment 6 feet along the roof edge.
+While the underlayment alone doesn’t prevent ice dams, it can reduce damage by providing a more watertight seal around nail holes and under shingles.

 In the winter our crews regularly help homeowners with roof snow removal.
 We pack the ice dams with calcium chloride after the snow removal, to encourage enough melting to allow for water runoff.
 In 2016 we will have the equipment to remove ice dams with steam, the safest and most effective method for severe ice dams.